-Since spring 2019, I work at the Chair of Policy Analysis at the Department of Political Science of the University of Zurich (UZH).
+Since 2019, I work at the Chair of Policy Analysis at the Department of Political Science of the University of Zurich (UZH).
 At the UZH, I am a member of the Digital Democracy Lab which combines my favorite topic - democracy - with my favorite methods, namely computational social science and particularly text analysis.
-Since 2019, I am also one of the organizers of the Zurich Summer School for Women in Political Methodology.
-In 2019, I have also co-organized the first Zurich Text as Data Workshop and a PhD and Postdoc Workshop on the Digital Transformation of Democracy.
+I am also a co-organizer of the Zurich Summer School for Women in Political Methodology and one of the founding members of the Computational Methods Working Group at the University of Zurich.
+Last year, I also co-organized the first Zurich Text as Data Workshop and a PhD and Postdoc Workshop on the Digital Transformation of Democracy.

 In December 2019, I defended my PhD thesis at the European University Institute in Florence which examined how and why parties speak about democracy and the political system.
 As part of my PhD, I was also involved in the ERC research project Political Conflict in the Shadow of the Great Recession (POLCON) led by Hanspeter Kriesi.
 Before my PhD, I obtained an MA in Political Science from Central European University with a specialization in political research methodology and studied in Frankfurt, Madrid and Exeter during my BA in Sociology and History of Science.